hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/CAN.md

 | `14`      | `48`         |
 | `15`      | `64`         |

-If `BRS` bit is in a recessive state, variable-speed transmission is used for this *CAN-FD* frame, as shown below.
+If `BRS` bit is recessive, variable-speed transmission is used for this *CAN-FD* frame, as shown below.

 ![[CAN-FD-Variable-Rate.png|850]]

-If `ESI` bit is in a recessive state, the transmitting node is in an error-passive state (see below).
+If `ESI` bit is recessive, the transmitting node is in an error-passive state (see below).
 #### Extended-Format
 ---
 The following is the structure of a *CAN-FD* frame in Extended-Format, with Data field consisting of 16 bytes or less, and more than 16 bytes, respectively.